tannerwheeler/powerplay-backend-stats/backend/README.md

 - [Example .yml file](/static/oas/v1/stats/penalties.yml)

 ## Adding and Updating Unit Testing for Database Model
-Taken from an in class walkthrough of adding a unit test for a database model.
+Adding a unit test for a database model.
 These tests will be using a docker spin up of the actual database for testing the database interfacing functions.

 Uses the dockertest go package

+To be expounded upon once a unit testing pattern is achieved.

 ## Adding and Updating Unit Testing for API Endpoint
-Taken from an in class walkthrough of adding a unit test for an API endpoint.
+Adding a unit test for an API endpoint.
 These tests will be using a mock up of the database models involved.

+To be expounded upon once a unit testing pattern is achieved.